 Sweet, spicy, and absolutely incredible.
-And if you don’t have a grill you can easily do this in a hot cast iron pan and finish in the oven.
+And if you don’t have a grill you can easily make this Maple Chipotle Cedar Plank Salmon in a hot cast iron pan and finish in the oven.

 One of my kids recently declared to us he wants to be a vegetarian.
 So I ask him, “Well, what does this mean for you?
 What kinds of things can you eat now?”